javiserna/eROSITA-X-Plorer/README.md

 ### How to use it?
 Once you have installed the dependencies, you can use the tool as follows:

-If you have the target name, run:
+If you have the target name (Only SIMBAD Names), run:

 ```zsh
 $ python erositaviz.py "Star_name"